 If you want a radio that offers all the different bands then this is an option.
 This radio also supports radio data so the digital display can offer more info such as what is playing.
 There is also 355 memory slots so you can program in your favorites for easy listening later on.

 Kaito says the reading lamp is 5 LEDs and adjustable.
 The flashlight is supposed to be very bright.

 - Dimensions: 7.25″ W x 5.5″ H x 2″ D

 - Weight: 1 lb

-Discussing radios without including CC Crane is a hard one.
+Discussing radios without including CC Crane is almost impossible.
 This is a classically styled little radio with a handy carry handle.

-You can also use 3 AA alkaline batteries for back up or just when you don’t want to fool with solar or hand cranking.
+You can also use 3 AA alkaline batteries for backup or just when you don’t want to fool around with solar or hand cranking.